-Whilst I was waiting for my sister I popped into the ‘Storm in a Teacup’ at the station for a coffee and a chat with friendly staff.
+While I was waiting for my sister, I popped into the ‘Storm in a Teacup’ at the station for a coffee and a chat with friendly staff.
 I love this old piano!

 When we reached Edinburgh Park Station we caught a Lothian bus just outside the station.
 It took us straight to the Ratho Travel Lodge near Edinburgh airport.
 The bus stops on the road below and you only need to walk across the footbridge to the other side.
 So travelling there was pretty straight forward.

 We were going to be staying at the Travel Lodge for three nights (Friday to Monday).
 The room was spacious for two of us.
 The double bed was more comfortable than the single though.
 My sister can personally vouch for that as being the main tester!

 To Edinburgh city

 My sister was looking for something tartan to wear for the event on Sunday so we caught a bus to the city centre.
 I don’t travel on public transport very often and it was quite confusing what bus to get in Edinburgh.
 There were three different bus companies that all went to different places.
 Luckily the bus stops have timetables displayed and friendly locals also helped us by telling us what bus to travel on.

 Edinburgh is packed with shops that sell Scottish gifts and tartan.
 Possibly too many shops are similar though.
 The staff were all really friendly.
 We walked along Princes Street and I enjoyed looking at the castle far away in the distance and the trams going past.
 It was busy with people doing their own thing getting ready for the weekend.
 The big wheel looked fun!
 Of course I was thinking, great photo opportunity at the top.